-Logan did a great job making my vision come to life with this corner banquette.
+Logan did a great job making my vision come to life with this banquette bench.
 I described what I was thinking and showed him a few inspiration photos and he came up with this killer design.

 One aspect of the build that complicated things a bit (but nooooo regrets) was the angled back and angled base of the bench.
 We went back and forth a lot about this before deciding to angle both the back and the base.
 We wanted the booth seating to be comfy.